sporkupine/Class6Exercise/README.md

 2. Create a directive called 'RandomBackgroundColor' to apply to each 'search' that is in your search-results component.
 Each 'search' should have a random background color given to it.

-BONUS: Whenever you hover over a 'search' change the backgroudn color to another random color.
+BONUS: Whenever you hover over a 'search' change the background color to another random color.

 3. Publish your repo to GitHub.
 Work on a project for the rest of class.